 When not working as an artist, I find balance and community by practicing and teaching yin, hatha and ashtanga yoga.
 I've taught at studios, schools and privately in Edmonton, Charlottetown and Boston.
 I'm in the process of completing my Alexander Technique instructor certification, training with acclaimed teachers Debi Adams, Tommy Thompson, Belinda Mello and Betsy Polatin.
 You can book a yoga or AT lesson with me here.

 Beyond that, tiny projects are important to me.
 I like miniature things.
 I like cooking.
 I like working with my hands.
 I find crowds of people overwhelming.
 I like to wander through the Museum of Natural History and sit with dinosaur bones.
 I find them humbling.
 I like to read.
 I look up the etymology of words a lot - words I use and words I encounter.
 I want to know what they really mean, uncover their history.
 Language is where thought meets vibration or character and becomes tangible.
 I write things on my blog here.

-I'm working on "less is more" in every facet of my life.
 New York is a glorious beast of a city that is both dazzling and draining - I am finding my way here with curiosity - listening for what's underneath the noise when you tune in.

 Photo by Ryan Parker